 The Splinter Cell: Conviction co-op to me is the 4 inches of meat on a a great gaming manwich and it make it endlessly re-playable.
 Please, if you’re a fan of stealth action games but have been put off by the idea of a short campaign, I beg you to reconsider and go get this game.

-Splinter Cell: Conviction is available now on the Xbox 360.
+Splinter Cell: Conviction is available now on PC and Xbox 360.